Sensing dot with high output swing for scalable baseband readout of spin qubits: Abstract

 \section{Abstract}

-A key requirement for quantum computing, in particular for a scalable quantum computing architecture, is a fast and high-fidelity qubit readout.
-For semiconductor based qubits, one limiting factor is the output swing of the charge sensor.
-We demonstrate GaAs and Si/SiGe asymmetric sensing dots (ASDs), which exceed the response of a conventional charge sensing dot by more than ten times, resulting in a boosted output swing of $3\,\text{mV}$.
-This substantially improved output signal is due to a device design with a strongly decoupled drain reservoir from the sensor dot, mitigating negative feedback effects of conventional sensors.
-The large output signal eases the use of very low-power readout amplifiers in close proximity to the qubit and will thus render true scalable qubit architectures with semiconductor based qubits possible in the future.
+A crucial requirement for quantum computing, in particular for scalable quantum computing and error correction, is a fast and high-fidelity qubit readout.
+For semiconductor based qubits, one limiting factor for local low-power signal amplification, is the output swing of the charge sensor.
+We demonstrate GaAs and Si/SiGe asymmetric sensing dots (ASDs) specifically designed to provide a significantly improved response compared to conventional charge sensing dots.
+Our ASD design features a strongly decoupled drain reservoir from the sensor dot, which mitigates negative feedback effects found in conventional sensors.
+This results in a boosted output swing of $3\,\text{mV}$, which exceeds the response in the conventional regime of our device by more than ten times.
+The enhanced output signal paves the way for employing very low-power readout amplifiers in close proximity to the qubit.